Cart 0

 The events below have a wild plant and nature focus, beyond the garden.
 At the bottom you will find links to garden related workshops/walks & Talks.

-Summer tree walk
+Summer tree ID

-at Doddington Hall, Nr.
-Lincoln
+at Doddington Hall, nr Lincoln

 No prior knowledge is needed.

-Date - 21st June 2025
+Date - 20th June 2026

-time - 10am - 1230pm
+time - 10am - 1/130pm

-Cost - £20
+Cost - £30

 Foraging Walks